CodyCBakerPhD/comorecipes/como_recipes/recipes/brigadeiros.md

 ## Instructions

-Combine cocoa, butter, and condensed milk in a medium saucepain over medium heat.
+Combine cocoa, butter, and condensed milk in a medium saucepan over medium heat.

 Cook and stir until thickened, about 10 minutes.